stf8org/stf/README.md

 </li><li>
 The pet'toys'3 is the Context Turns, each separated by an "air comma" ''' like a lamp-post or street-sign.
 </li><li>
-Because HTTP & IRI can't handle letters correctly, STF0 is packed using %- "percent-encoding" of STF (& "UTF") characters.
+Because HTTP & IRI can't handle letters correctly, STF0 is packed using %- "percent-encoding" of STF (& "UTF-8") characters.
 </li><li>
 The unique Context is held in a single record or file of the same "file name" IRI.
 </li><li>